juan-karacho/pocket-hang-drum/README.md

 # features

-* 12 touch pads tuned to a pentatonic (?) scale playing hang drum like sounds
+* 12 touch pads tuned to a pentatonic (?) scale playing hang drum like sounds.
+Touches are sensed using capacitive touch.
+* 8 note polyphony
 * 1/4" mono output jack
 * USB power
 * A joystick.
 It works like a 4 way switch: Up / Down transposes the pads in semitone steps, left / right changes the release time.